xxfoundation/elixxir-client/README.md

 ## Library Overview

-The XX client is designed to be used as a go library (and by extension a c library).
+The xx client is designed to be used as a go library (and by extension a c library).

 Support is also present for go mobile to build Android and iOS libraries.
 We